hessamarbab/x9/README.md

 ### `urls.txt`

 One target URL per line.
 Use `{PARAM}` placeholder where you want the parameter inserted (optional).
-If no placeholder exists the tool will append query string parameters for GET.
+If no placeholder exists, the tool will append query string parameters for GET.

 Examples: